patrickbwarren/transam-triton/EMULATOR.md

 Note that in programming a 2708, bits can only be set to '0', not set to '1'.
-This is implemented faithfully in the emulator, although being an emulation the failure mode where bits which should be programmed to be '0' but remain '1' does not arise (this would be reported as a `READ ERROR`).
-However, since it is possible to load an _existing_ ROM with arbitary bit pattern, the failure mode where bits which should be programmed to be '1' but are actually '0' can arise (this results in a `PROGRAM ERROR`).
+This is implemented faithfully in the emulator, although being an emulation the failure mode where bits which should be programmed to be '0' but remain '1' does not normally arise (this would be reported as a `READ ERROR`) however it can be simulated using function F?.
+Contrariwise, since it is possible to load an _existing_ ROM with arbitary bit pattern, the failure mode where bits which should be programmed to be '1' but are actually '0' can more easily arise (this results in a `PROGRAM ERROR`).

 Finally, function F7 causes the content of the EPROM (in whatever state it is in) to be written to the file specified by `-z` at the